2021 Year End Review

 Notable Developments

-3. Murals in Rosslyn.
-In June, I noticed these art pieces in Rosslyn at the end of the Mount Vernon Trail.
-The Business Improvement District installed the artwork, and it really brightened up the area.
+3. Art.
+Back in June, I noticed these art pieces in Rosslyn at the end of the Mount Vernon Trail.
+They were installed by the Business Improvement District and really brighten up the area.
 I couldn’t find an artist to credit for the work, though.

-2. Mount Vernon Trail Memorial Bridge Construction Staging Area In early December, work on the Memorial Bridge was completed but it took a while for workers to remove the staging area on the Mount Vernon Trail.
+2. Mount Vernon Trail.
+In early December, work on the Memorial Bridge was completed but it took a while for the staging area on the Mount Vernon Trail to be taken down.
 It’ll be nice to have an unobstructed view of downtown again.

-1. Gateway Park I long suspected there might be a water fountain in this park on the north end of Rosslyn just across the bridge from Washington, D.C.
-This year, I went exploring and found one.
-There were restrooms as well, and… they weren’t disgusting!
-The stalls were relatively clean, and there was ample toilet paper.
-These facilities were a game-changer for me this year.
+1. Parks.
+Gateway Park.
+Over the years, I’ve suspected that there was a water fountain in this park on the north end of Rosslyn just across the bridge from Washington, D.C.
+Last week, I went exploring and found them and saw that there were restrooms, as well!
+On Thursday, I checked out the bathrooms and… they weren’t bad!
+The stalls were relatively clean and there was an ample supply of toilet paper.
+This is a game changer.

 Favorite Pictures